Nether Stowey

-Nether Stowey is a large village in the Sedgemoor district of Somerset, South West England.
+Nether Stowey is a large village in Somerset, South West England.
 It sits in the foothills of the Quantock Hills (England's first Area of Outstanding Natural Beauty), just below Over Stowey.
-The parish of Nether Stowey covers approximately 4 km², with a population of 1,373 (2011 census).
+The parish of Nether Stowey covers approximately 4 km2, with a population of 1,482 (2021 census).

 History

 The Iron Age fort of Dowsborough lies about one and a half miles west of the village.

 In the Domesday Book of 1086 it was recorded as Stawei, the name coming from the Old English stan weg, or paved road.

 The parish of Nether Stowey was part of the Williton and Freemanners Hundred.